1992 Hooters 500: Alan Kulwicki

-On April 1, 1993, as the Cup Series was getting ready for their first trip of two to Bristol for the season, Alan Kulwicki and several Hooters executives were flying into Tri-Cities Regional Airport in Blountville, Tennessee from Knoxville, where Kulwicki had done a promotional appearance earlier in the day.
+On April 1, 1993, as the Cup Series was getting ready for their first trip of two to Bristol for the season, Kulwicki and several Hooters executives were flying into Tri-Cities Regional Airport in Blountville, Tennessee from Knoxville, where Kulwicki had done a promotional appearance earlier in the day.
 On final approach, the plane crashed short of the runway, killing Kulwicki and everyone else on board.
+The next morning, the #7 was withdrawn from the event and, with a funeral wreath on its front grille, crew member and hauler driver Peter Jellen drove a few laps around the track before pulling out of the facility through an access gate.